Judy Moody and the Not Bummer Summer: Plot

+Meanwhile, she hears that Stink will be on the news because of his search for Bigfoot.
+Judy is interested in being a part of the story after hearing how famous Stink could be if he catches the creature, though the newscast ends as soon as Judy comes up.

 Judy tries to pair up with Stink in the search for Bigfoot.
 One day, while Judy and Stink are out, they see Bigfoot walking down the street.
 They try to chase him, but he jumps inside an ice cream van.
-The two end up being members of Zeke's Bigfoot search club, and get into the van with them.
+The two become Zeke's Bigfoot search club members and enter the van with them.
 They continue to chase after Bigfoot, but the news van hurries and jumps in front of them.
-Judy and the others drive around them, and end up finding them in the Fun Zone, an old amusement park.
+Judy and the others drive around them and find them in the Fun Zone, an old amusement park.
 Bigfoot and the ice cream van driver (discovered to be Mr. Todd) get out of the van.
-They find out that Bigfoot really is Zeke in disguise, and that he was helping Mr. Todd sell ice cream.
-As a prize for finding Mr. Todd, Judy gets two front row seat tickets for the circus.
+They find out Bigfoot is Zeke in disguise and helping Mr. Todd sell ice cream.
+As a prize for finding Mr. Todd, Judy gets two front-row seat tickets for the circus.
 Judy ends up participating in a circus act with Rocky's family.

-Aunt Opal is about to leave, but before she leaves, she and Judy go put hats on lions, and she gets more thrill points.
+At the end of summer, Aunt Opal is about to leave, but before she leaves, she and Judy go put hats on lion statues, and she gets more thrill points.
 Judy says that Aunt Opal helped her get the most thrill points.
-Aunt Opal tells Judy that next year, she is planning on wrapping the whole Eiffel Tower with 10,000 scarves and wants Judy to help her.
-Judy and Stink receive money for Stink's Bigfoot statue getting touched by the neighborhood.
+Aunt Opal tells Judy that she plans to wrap the whole Eiffel Tower with 10,000 scarves next year and wants Judy to help her.
+Judy and Stink receive money for Stink's Bigfoot statue, which is being touched by the neighborhood.